Murder of Gregory Glenn Biggs: Aftermath

 A wrongful death lawsuit filed by Biggs's son, Brandon, was settled out of court.
-He later chose to forgive Ms. Mallard and the others involved in his father's murder.
-"I want to extend my forgiveness to Chante Mallard and let her know that the Mallard family is in my prayers", he said in 2003.
-In response, convicted murderers from around the country raised $10,000 as a college scholarship and had it presented at a ceremony to Mr. Biggs, who at the time was a 20-year-old pastoral ministry sophomore at Southwestern Assemblies of God University in Waxahachie, Texas.
+He later chose to forgive Mallard and the others involved in his father's murder.
+"I want to extend my forgiveness to Chante Mallard and let her know that the Mallard family is in my prayers," he said in 2003.
+In response, convicted murderers from around the country raised $10,000 as a college scholarship and had it presented at a ceremony to Brandon, who at the time was a 20-year-old pastoral ministry sophomore at Southwestern Assemblies of God University in Waxahachie, Texas.

 Since finishing his sentence, Clete Denel Jackson, who was imprisoned for helping move Biggs's body, has been in and out of prison on firearms- and drug-related charges.
 He was set to be released again in late November 2017.
 Mallard's relationship with Jackson and Cleveland remains unclear.
-Jackson's lawyer described his client and Mallard as linked romantically.
-Yet relatives of Jackson and Cleveland claim they had never heard of Mallard.
+Jackson's lawyer described his client and Mallard as linked romantically, yet relatives of Jackson and Cleveland claim they had never heard of Mallard.